SchmidtDSE/afscgap/README.md

 <br>

 ### Need
-Scientists and developers interacting with the GAP API from NOAA AFSC in Python require understanding a complex data schema, how to interact with a proprietary REST data service, forming long query URLs, and navigating pagination.
-This may increase the barrier for working with these data, limiting their reach within the Python community.
+Scientists and developers working on ocean health have an interest in survey data from organizations like [NOAA Fisheries](https://www.fisheries.noaa.gov/)).
+However, interacting with the GAP API from NOAA AFSC in Python requires understanding a complex data schema, how to interact with a proprietary REST data service, forming long query URLs, and navigating pagination.
+These various elements together may increase the barrier for working with these data, limiting their reach within the Python community.

 <br>